hydroper-jet/lang/spec/1.0/source/src/overview/jetpm.md

 Scripts are executed in the Node.js® platform; therefore they implicitly use the `http://ns.nodejs.org/2009` registry namespace.

-Scripts can be specified both inside the top-level and inside conditional configurations.
+Scripts can be specified both inside the top-level and inside conditional compilations.

 *Build script*: The `build` script is automatically executed before the Jet project is built.
 Here is an example manifest demonstrating the special `build` script: